-Spiced with a smoky-sweet homemade dry rub and finished with your favorite BBQ sauce, these are the Ultimate Fall off the bone BBQ Baby Back Ribs!
+Spiced with a smoky-sweet homemade dry rub and finished with your favorite BBQ sauce like this Cherry Chipotle BBQ Sauce, these are the Ultimate Fall off the bone BBQ Baby Back Ribs!
 Whether slow-roasted in the oven or grilled over hot coals, each bite is more flavorful and tender than the last.
 There’s nothing like fall-off-the-bone ribs to start this Summer with a splash!
-If you love these, you will adore these Smoked Beef Ribs and Marinated Skirt Steak!
+If you love these, you will adore these Rib Tips, Smoked Beef Ribs and Marinated Skirt Steak!!

 It may not technically be Summer yet, but boy am I feeling the Dallas heat!
 With the temperature steadily climbing towards well, absolute insanity, my mind is on nothing but Summer recipes.
 From lemonade inspired cakes to fruity hand pies, I’m taking inspiration from warm-weather and creating this season’s tastiest treats.